rodrigohisashi/chess-game-in-java/README.md

 # chess-system-java
-System design of a Chess game using object orientation in Java
+System design of a Chess game using object orientation in Java learning in the course of Udemy.